 A Danish lorry-bike was converted by a do it yourself enthusiast in the UK.
 A gas operated espresso machine was installed and so the coffee to go can now be sold everywhere.
 The whole process from the idea to the opening day was documented by the ZDF under the title “Geschäftsidee auf drei Rädern” as a part of the series “Plan B – Ich werde selbstständig”.

 For me this is an idea, which can be extended.
 If I would start a business tomorrow in Graz I would take the idea of the mobile coffee shop and start a franchise system.
 I would extend the product setting with small meals and snacks.
-Maybe it would be best to make different types of lorry bikes.
-In a city with a lot of students, like Graz is, I am sure it would be possible to have success.

 On the whole, I believe that it is not a coincidence that there is an increase in small businesses nowadays.
 The recession plays its part but as well the modern society along with the desire for self-realization, which is maybe inspired by the dream of a self-made millionaire, being part of that phenomenon.